+AF may subsequently update the Member UE filtering criteria and notify the NEF with Subscription Correlation ID.
+AF does not include the list of target member UEs.
+AF may request to update the parameters (e.g., expiry time, time window for selecting the candidate UEs) for the subscribed Member UE filtering criteria with Subscription Correlation ID.
+AF may also request to update by adding new Member UE filtering criteria or removing part of the subscribed Member UE filtering criteria.

 The Member UE selection assistance capability can be used to assist the AF to select the group of UEs to support application service (e.g. FL operation) and it is further defined in clause 5.46.2 of TS 23.501 [2].